scottdaniel/habash/README.md

 WARNING: This script does not have any checks in it for accidental deletion of tasks etc., so if you don't understand how this script works, don't use it!

+Requirements: GNU-grep (not BSD grep that's installed on most Mac's)

 Usage is simple:

 ```